jgarivera/opteams/README.md

-# Creating a virtual env:
+# Creating a virtual env

 The setup is now making use of virtual environments since we are going to deploy to Heroku